/

 You can hide an event or property from drop-downs, Pathfinder results, and Personas charts:

-• Hiding from drop-downs means you won't be able to select that event or property from drop-down lists in any Amplitude chart.
+• Hiding from drop-downs means you can't select that event or property from drop-down lists in any Amplitude chart.

-• If you hide the event or property from Pathfinder or Personas results, that event will not be included in those chart's calculations.
-However, Amplitude will still ingest the data for the event or property, and it will be queryable again after you unhide it.
+• If you hide the event or property from Pathfinder or Personas results, that event aren't included in those chart's calculations.
+However, Amplitude ingests the data for the event or property, and it's queryable again after you unhide it.

 What does blocking an event or property do?